 The Local Plan seeks to ensure that adequate public open space (POS) provision is made to cater for future residents in connection with new residential developments.
 Core Strategy Policy CP10 and saved Local Plan Policies OR4 and OR4.1 allow provision to be made on the site, or in appropriate circumstances, a contribution to be made towards upgrading facilities nearby.
 The policy does not set a threshold of a particular number of dwellings or size of site above which the provision is required.
 In this case, the scheme is able to provide childrens' play space on site sufficient to cover this element of the overall POS requirement, in addition to some significant retention and new provision of landscape planting.
+These communal areas of the scheme would be retained in the ownership of the developer, whom would retain the responsibility for their maintenance.
 However a financial contribution is required towards the off-site provision/enhancement of the amenity open space and sport pitch elements.
 It is considered that planning conditions can be imposed to require the retention, and submission of details of the proposed management, of the on-site play spaces and landscaping.